Solengepras

 Solengepras was generally well-tolerated with few adverse events and low rates of dopaminergic adverse events across both dose cohorts.

-Solengepras is being developed for use across the spectrum of Parkinson's disease, both as an adjunctive treatment as well as for monotherapy.
-Cerevance is currently conducting a Phase 2 clinical trial of solengepras (ASCEND) as a monotherapy treatment in early, untreated patients with Parkinson's disease.
-Cerevance has also initiated a global, pivotal Phase 3 clinical trial of solengepras (ARISE) as an adjunctive treatment in patients with Parkinson's disease experiencing motor fluctuations.
+Solengepras is being developed for all stages of Parkinson's disease, both as monotherapy and adjunctive treatment.
+Cerevance is conducting the Phase 2 ASCEND trial to evaluate solengepras as monotherapy in early, untreated patients and has initiated the global Phase 3 ARISE trial to assess its use as adjunctive treatment in patients with motor fluctuations.